amarder/amarder.github.io/src/content/post/chain-letter/index.md

 - **Zoom controls** with dedicated UI buttons for mobile accessibility
 - **Transform-aware positioning** for tooltips during zoom/pan operations

-The visualization transforms raw Bluesky API responses into a hierarchical structure suitable for D3's radial tree layout, while preserving access to all original metadata for rich interactive experiences.
+The visualization transforms ultra-slim Bluesky data into a hierarchical structure suitable for D3's radial tree layout, while maintaining all essential functionality with minimal data overhead.